Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-dqevent.rst

       - The control flags.
 See :ref:`control-flags`.
     * - __s32
       - ``minimum``
-      - The minimum value of the control.
+      - The minimum value of the woke control.
 See struct :ref:`v4l2_queryctrl <v4l2-queryctrl>`.
     * - __s32
       - ``maximum``
-      - The maximum value of the control.
+      - The maximum value of the woke control.
 See struct :ref:`v4l2_queryctrl <v4l2-queryctrl>`.
     * - __s32
       - ``step``
-      - The step value of the control.
+      - The step value of the woke control.
 See struct :ref:`v4l2_queryctrl <v4l2-queryctrl>`.
     * - __s32
       - ``default_value``
-      - The default value of the control.
+      - The default value of the woke control.
 See struct :ref:`v4l2_queryctrl <v4l2-queryctrl>`.